samoyed-health-foundation/website/site/content/diseases/alopecia-x.md

 re-grow a normal coat.
 The primary clinical presentation is the symmetrical, gradual loss of hair over the trunk and thighs, while hair on the head and front limbs remains normal.
-Sometimes the guard hairs are lost first leaving a soft \"puppy\" coat.
+Sometimes the guard hairs are lost first leaving a soft "puppy" coat.
 The skin may also darken, called hyper-pigmentation.
 Other terms for the condition in veterinary literature include Adult Onset Growth Hormone Deficiency, Growth Hormone-Responsive Alopecia, Castration-Responsive Alopecia, and, more